-8 Non-formal and Informal Learning in the Food and Fibre Sector: Market research report.
+&lt;sup>8 Non-formal and Informal Learning in the Food and Fibre Sector: Market research report.
 Food and Fibre CoVE, August 2023.

-9 Pathways, Pride, and Possibilities: Food and Fibre Apprenticeships in Aotearoa.
+&lt;sup>9 Pathways, Pride, and Possibilities: Food and Fibre Apprenticeships in Aotearoa.
 A Discussion Paper (Apr 2023).
-Prepared by Skills Consulting Group for Muka Tangata and the Food & Fibre Centre of Vocational Excellence 10 Food and Fibre CoVE Business Case: A New Approach to Learner Pathways Researcher.
+Prepared by Skills Consulting Group for Muka Tangata and the Food & Fibre Centre of Vocational Excellence Food and Fibre CoVE Business Case: A New Approach to Learner Pathways Researcher.
 15 August 2023.

-New Zealand's Food and Fibre sector.
+In September 2022, Food and Fibre CoVE commissioned the New Zealand Rural Leadership Trust to research and design a leadership development eco system for Aotearoa New Zealand's Food and Fibre sector.
 The first report examined the state of leadership development in the sector and the second output proposed a principles-based leadership model.
-The third output to date (not yet published) articulates a potential competency framework which could be used and applied to support the new principles-centred leadership capability model through the Food and Fibre Leadership Development Ecosystem Research Project.11
+The third output to date (not yet published) articulates a potential competency framework which could be used and applied to support the new principles-centred leadership capability model through the Food and Fibre Leadership Development Ecosystem Research Project.